 YEKT — Yekaterinburg Time

-See what YEKT means, its UTC+5 offset, whether it uses DST, and how to compare or convert it with other time zones.
+See what YEKT means, its UTC+5 offset, where it is used, and how to convert Yekaterinburg Time to other time zones.

 UTC